Xi voices 'high degree of trust' in Hong Kong leader over unrest

 The Chinese Communist Party agreed at a leadership meeting last week to "improve" the way Hong Kong's chief executive and key officials are appointed and removed, but it provided no other details.
 The party also warned it would "never tolerate" any challenge to "one country, two systems".

+"Xi must be very busy in Shanghai, where there were so many countries' leaders he had to meet, but he still made time for Lam, so the message of his care is clear," Tam said.
+"Xi gave Lam an appropriate recognition but there isn't much praise in the report because after all the situations are yet to calm," Tam added.

+The Financial Times, quoting unnamed figures briefed on the deliberations, reported last month that Beijing is drawing up a plan to replace her with an interim chief executive.
+Beijing rejected the report as "a political rumor with ulterior motives".

-Lam was originally supposed to return to Hong Kong after attending the second China International Import Expo in Shanghai, but on Sunday her office said she would meet with Chinese government officials in Beijing on Wednesday.
-Willy Lam, an expert on Chinese politics, said the meeting will be publicly billed as discussing the protests and Hong Kong's involvement in China's huge Greater Bay Area economic zone.
+Lam was originally supposed to return to Hong Kong after attending the second China International Import Expo in Shanghai this week, but on Sunday her office said she would meet with Chinese government officials in Beijing on Wednesday.
+Claudia Mo, an opposition lawmaker in Hong Kong, said many democracy supporters would be dismayed to see Xi embracing Lam despite her lack of popularity after five months of unrest.

-"But I think the real reason has to do with whether they might discuss a replacement for Carrie Lam," he told AFP.
-"Her performance has proven to be near disastrous and she has lost the confidence of Beijing."
+"Beijing is now bound to further tighten its grip over Hong Kong and make things even worse here," she told AFP.
+"It's a puppet show."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)